 GREY2K USA Worldwide maintains an online database of greyhound disciplinary rulings, the largest compilation of such data in the world.

-The Canidrome in Macau holds its last race and 650 greyhounds are ordered released.
+The Canidrome in Macau holds its last race and over 500 greyhounds are ordered released to waiting adoption groups around the world.

 China's only legal dog track, The Canidrome, announces it will close in July 2018.